salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-custom-keys.md

 order: 5
 ---

-You can use custom keys to send extra data along with the push notification.
+Use custom keys to send extra data along with a push notification.
 This data can include an ID value used by the app to retrieve additional data or other function.

 <br/>
  <img class="img-responsive" src="{{ site.baseurl }}/assets/CustomKeys.png" /><br/>